Ayushmann Khurrana roped in as TECNO's India brand ambassador for 2021

-New Delhi, April 15 (IANS) TECNO, the global premium smartphone brand, on Thursday announced that it has roped in Bollywood superstar Ayushmann Khurrana as its India brand ambassador for 2021.
+New Delhi: TECNO, the global premium smartphone brand, on Thursday announced that it has roped in Bollywood superstar Ayushmann Khurrana as its India brand ambassador for 2021.

 The partnership is expected to give a strong face to TECNO's brand philosophy ‘Stop at Nothing' to deliver innovative products of sensory excellence and bolster its position among smartphone consumers of New India in 2021.